-The director may extend the filing deadline for submitting supplemental or response comments.
+(e) The director may allow additional written comment periods or extend the submission deadline for written comments or supplemental or response comments by notifying the utility and interested parties.

-(i) The director may allow additional written comment periods.

-(j) The director shall issue a final report on the IRP within 30 days following the deadline for supplemental or response comments.
+(f) The director shall issue a final report on the IRP within 30 days following the deadline for supplemental or response comments.

-(k) The draft report and the final report shall be limited to the:
+(g) The draft report and the final report shall:

-(1) informational;

-(2) procedural; and

-(3) methodological

-requirements of this rule.
+(1) be limited to commenting on the IRP’s compliance with the requirements of this rule;

+(2) list all areas where the director believes the IRP fails to comply with the requirements of this rule; and

-(l) The draft report and final report shall not comment on:
+(3) not comment on:

-(1) the utility’s preferred resource plan; or
+(A) the desirability of the utility’s preferred resource plan; and

-(2) any resource action chosen by the utility.
+(B) a proposed resource action in the IRP.

-(m) Upon appropriate notice to the utility and interested parties, the director may extend the deadlines for issuance of the draft report and the final report.
+(h) The director may extend the deadlines for issuance of the draft report and the final report by notifying the utility and interested parties.

-(n) Failure by the director to issue a draft or final report shall result in a presumption that the IRP complies with this rule.
+(i) Failure by the director to issue a draft or final report by the applicable deadline shall result in a presumption that the IRP complies with this rule.

-(o) The following documents shall be made available on the commission’s website:
+(j) Subject to IC 5-14-3 and any determination by the commission regarding confidentiality under 170 IAC 1-1.1-4, the commission shall make publically available on the commission’s website or other electronic document system:

+(1) The utilities’ IRPs.

-Written comments.
+(2) Written comments.

-Responsive comments.
+(3) Supplementary and responsive comments.

-The directors draft report.
+(4) The director’s draft report.

-The directors final report.
+(5) The director’s final report.
+(Indiana Utility Regulatory Commission; 170 IAC 4-7-2.1)

+SECTION 5.
+170 IAC 4-7-2.2 IS ADDED TO READ AS FOLLOWS:

+170 IAC 4-7-2.2 Resource Adequacy Annual Updates

+Authority: IC 8-1-1-3; IC 8-1-8.5-3

+Affected: IC 5-14-3; IC 8-1-1-8; IC 8-1-8.5; IC 8-1.5

+Sec.
+2.2. (a) On or before November 1 of each year, each utility listed in subsection 2(a) of this rule shall provide to the director the resource adequacy information the utility provided to a regional transmission organization in the preceding year.

+(b) A utility providing information as required in subsection (a) shall explain any differences in the information provided under subsection (a) with the utility’s most recent IRP.
+(Indiana Utility Regulatory Commission; 170 IAC 4-7-2.2)

+SECTION 6.
+170 IAC 4-7-2.5 IS ADDED TO READ AS FOLLOWS:

+170 IAC 4-7-2.5 Effects of Integrated Resource Plans in Docketed Proceedings

+Authority: IC 8-1-1-3; IC 8-1-8.5-3

+Affected: IC 5-14-3; IC 8-1-1-8; IC 8-1-8.5; IC 8-1.5

-(p) The failure of an interested party to file comments under this rule shall not constitute a waiver of any right to participate as a party or to advance any argument or position in a formally docketed proceeding before the commission.
-Similarly, the content of comments filed by an interested party under this rule shall not estop or preclude that party from advancing any argument or position in a formally docketed proceeding before the commission, whether or not that argument or position was raised in comments submitted under this rule.
+Sec.
+2.5. (a) The failure of an interested party to file comments under this rule shall not constitute a waiver of any right to participate as a party or to advance an argument or position in a formally docketed proceeding before the commission.
+Similarly, the content of comments filed by an interested party under this rule shall not estop or preclude that party from advancing an argument or position in a formally docketed proceeding before the commission, whether or not that argument or position was raised in comments submitted under this rule.

-(q) Any resource action shall be consistent with the most recent IRP submitted under this rule, including its:
+(b) When a utility takes a resource action, it shall be consistent with the most recent IRP submitted under this rule, including its:

-(1) inputs (including data and assumptions):
+(1) inputs;

-(2) methods (including models); and
+(2) data and assumptions;

+(3) methods;

+(4) models;

+(5) judgment factors; and

-(3) judgment factors (including the rationales used to determine inputs, methods, and risk metric(s));
+(6) rationales used to determine inputs, methods, and risk metrics;